bmacGTPM/pubtheme/README.md

                         libdir = "lib")
 ```

-See
+Click
 [here](https://bmacgtpm.github.io/pubtheme/img/Title%20in%20Upper%20Lower.html)
-to view the interactive version of the plot.
+or click on the image below to view the interactive version of the plot.

 ``` r
 knitr::include_url("https://bmacgtpm.github.io/pubtheme/img/Title%20in%20Upper%20Lower.html")